RECORD CLUB

 Enjoy a selection of the David Bowie tracks we listened to as part of our Bowie special session in January.

-Record Club is supported by the National Lottery Community Fund through the Awards for All Fund, Norfolk Community Foundation through the Public Health Empowering Communities for Mental Health and Wellbeing Fund, the Connecting Older People Fund and the Love Norfolk Fund 2025, Norwich Freemen’s Charity, The Geoffrey Watling Charity and in-kind support from Norfolk Library and Information Service and Norwich Theatre.
+Record Club is supported by the National Lottery Community Fund through the Awards for All Fund, Norfolk Community Foundation through the Public Health Empowering Communities for Mental Health and Wellbeing Fund, the Connecting Older People Fund and the Love Norfolk Fund 2025, Norwich Freemen’s Charity, The Geoffrey Watling Charity, the People’s Postcode Trust, and in-kind support from Norfolk Library and Information Service and Norwich Theatre.

 Volunteer with Record Club!